jamesheald/COIN/README.md

 ### Properties

-    properties

 % model implementation
 P = 100                                   % number of particles
 R = 1                                     % number of runs to perform, each conditioned on a different observation noise sequence maxC = 10                                 % maximum number of contexts that the model can instantiate maxCores = 0                              % maximum number of CPU cores available for parallel computing (0 implements serial computing)

 % parameters
 sigmaQ = 0.0089                           % standard deviation of process noise
 adMu = [0.9425 0]                         % mean of prior of retention and drift
 adLambda = diag([837.1539 1.2227e+03].^2) % precision of prior of retention and drift
 sigmaS = 0.03                             % standard deviation of sensory noise
 sigmaM = 0.0182                           % standard deviation of motor noise
 learnB = false                            % learn the measurment bias or not bMu = 0                                   % mean of prior of measurement bias (if bias is being learned) bLambda = 70^2                            % precision of prior of measurement bias (if bias is being learned) gamma = 0.1                               % gamma hyperparameter of the Chinese restaurant franchise for the context alpha = 8.9556                            % alpha hyperparameter of the Chinese restaurant franchise for the context rho = 0.2501                              % rho (self-transition) hyperparameter of the Chinese restaurant franchise for the context gammaE = 0.1                              % gamma hyperparameter of the Chinese restaurant franchise for the cue alphaE = 0.1                              % alpha hyperparameter of the Chinese restaurant franchise for the cue sigmaR                                    % standard deviation of observation noise (set later based on sigmaS and sigmaM) kappa                                     % kappa (self-transition) hyperparameter of the Chinese restaurant franchise for the context (set later based on rho and alpha)
 H                                         % matrix of context-dependent observation vectors (set later)

 % paradigm
 x                                         % vector of (noiseless) perturbations (NaN indicates a channel trial) q                                         % vector of sensory cues (if any) cuesExist                                 % does the experiment have sensory cues or not (set later based on q) T                                         % total number of trials (set later based on the length of x) trials                                    % trials to simulate (set later to 1:T if empty) observeY                                  % is the state feedback observed or not on each trial (set later based on x) eraserTrials                              % trials on which to overwrite context probabilities with stationary probabilities

 % measured adaptation data
 adaptation                                % vector of adaptation data (NaN if not measured)

 % store
 store = {}                                % cell array specifying which variables to store in memory

 % plot flags
 xPredPlot                                 % plot state | context
-        cPredPlot                                 % plot predicted probabilities
-        cFiltPlot                                 % plot responsibilities (including novel context probabilities) cInfPlot                                  % plot stationary probabilities
-        adPlot                                    % plot retention | context and drift | context bPlot                                     % plot bias | context
-        transitionMatrixPlot                      % plot context transition probabilities
-        emissionMatrixPlot                        % plot cue emission probabilities
-        xPredMargPlot                             % plot state (marginal distribution)
-        bPredMargPlot                             % plot bias (marginal distribution)
-        yPredMargPlot                             % plot predicted state feedback (marginal distribution) explicitPlot                              % plot explicit component of learning implicitPlot                              % plot implicit component of learning xHatPlot                                  % plot mean of state (marginal distribution). if learnB == false, xHat = yHat
+cPredPlot                                 % plot predicted probabilities cFiltPlot                                 % plot responsibilities (including novel context probabilities) cInfPlot                                  % plot stationary probabilities adPlot                                    % plot retention | context and drift | context bPlot                                     % plot bias | context transitionMatrixPlot                      % plot context transition probabilities emissionMatrixPlot                        % plot cue emission probabilities xPredMargPlot                             % plot state (marginal distribution) bPredMargPlot                             % plot bias (marginal distribution) yPredMargPlot                             % plot predicted state feedback (marginal distribution) explicitPlot                              % plot explicit component of learning implicitPlot                              % plot implicit component of learning xHatPlot                                  % plot mean of state (marginal distribution). if learnB == false, xHat = yHat

 % plot inputs
 gridA                                     % if adPlot == true, specify values of a to evaluate p(a) at gridD                                     % if adPlot == true, specify values of d to evaluate p(d) at gridX                                     % if xPredPlot == ture or xPredMargPlot == true, specify values of x to evaluate p(x) at gridB                                     % if bPlot == true or bPredMargPlot == true, specify values of b to evaluate p(b) at gridY                                     % if yPredMargPlot == true, specify values of y to evaluate p(y) at

-    end

 ### Variable names